cscape/wayline-ks/README.md

 Kitchen sink for testing Wayline interactive demos

-Set the `BINGMAPS_TOKEN` for this project to work properly
+Set the `BINGMAPS_TOKEN` environment variable for this project to work properly

 ## Build Setup